Evolution of languages: Europe

 Although writings existed in many of Europe's languages in the post-classical period, the invention of the printing press which helped to launch the Protestant Reformation quickly expanded the written form of European languages.
 For example, previously sparse Uralic languages became well documented.
 Middle Hungarian appeared in a printed book for the first time in 1533, published in Kraków.
 The language closely resembled its present form, but retained two past tenses and borrowed many German, French and Italian words, along with vocabulary from Turkish during the Turkish occupation.
 Other Uralic languages began to appear in print in the 1600s.
-Estonian language#History Similarly, a German-Estonian Lutheran catechism was published in 1637, followed by the New Testament in 1686 in the southern Estonian.
+Similarly, a German-Estonian Lutheran catechism was published in 1637, followed by the New Testament in 1686 in the southern Estonian.

 In Northern Europe, Danish became the language of religion after 1536 due to the Protestant Reformation.
 Literary forms of the language began to differ more substantially from Swedish and Norwegian, with the introduction of the stød and voicing stop consonants.
 The first translation of the Bible appeared in Danish in 1550.
 Similarly, Dutch became more standardized as Modern Dutch around the urban dialects of Holland with the first translation of the Bible into the language.
 Meanwhile, standardization was put on hold in the southern Spanish Netherlands leading to partial divergence of Flemish.

 From the 1600s onward, France was a major world power and an influential hub of European culture.
 Modern French was standardized around this period and spread worldwide with trading fleets, sugar colonies, deported Huguenots and the Acadian or Québécois settlers of New France.

 Some Romance languages were slower to become well established as literary languages.
 Although widely spoken by common people in Wallachia and the Carpathian Mountains, Romanian only rarely appeared in written texts, mostly stemming from the Peri Monastery.

 Largely Romance speaking European powers like Portugal, Spain and France began assembling overseas empires in the Americas and Asia in the early modern period, spreading their languages through conquest and trade.
 English and Dutch also began to disseminate with initially smaller empires.
 Following the Reconquista, the Inquisition posed a serious threat to some Jewish languages.
 Shuadit, also known as Judæo-Occitan appeared in French documents back to the 11th century but steeply declined, until the death of its last speaker Armand Lunel much later in 1977.

 The Spanish conquest of the Canary Islands in the 1400s drove the Berber Guanche language to extinction.
 Earlier, in 1341, the Genovese explorer Nicoloso da Recco encountered and partially documented the language, which is also recorded in Punic and Libyco-Berber rock inscriptions.